dekuNukem/RGBeeb/README.md

 One slight issue is that I want to use the power button on the PC case, which is momentary.
 That means I can't just hook it up to the PS_ON pin, as it will only turn on while the button is held down.

-I thought about using a simple flip-flop to toggle the PWR_ON signal with button presses, and it rather quickly got out of hand.
+I thought about using a simple flip-flop to toggle the PWR_ON signal with button presses, and it quickly got out of hand.
 How about putting it on a PCB?
-What about button denouncing?
+What about button debouncing?
 I can put the 7905 on there too!
-Might as well break out all the voltages!
+Might as well break out ALL the voltages!
 A fan header would be useful!
 What about RGB?

 ## Enter ATX4VC